Welcome!

 A Bit About Me

 My name, Chinyere [CHEEN-yair-ay] means "God gave" in the Igbo language.
-I grew up in Chicago with my big Nigerian/Igbo-American family.
-I love Giordano's Pizza and akara/acarajé.
+I grew up in Chicago in a large Nigerian/Igbo-American family and community.
+I love Giordano's Pizza, Korean dramas, and akara/acarajé.

-I have written about how Black people around the world understand their interactions with racial and ethnic others.
-This includes everything from interracial marriage in the USA and Brazil, understanding the movement for immigrant rights, and Africans in the nursing profession.
+I write about how Black people around the world understand their interactions with racial and ethnic others.
+This includes Korean drama fandom, African immigrants in US nursing, interracial marriage in Brazil and the USA, and the immigrant rights movement.

 I have given talks and keynotes about interracial marriage, life as a Black academic, and anti-blackness in Korean media.